Can a Group B Strep positive (GBS+) mom use placenta capsules? In short, it depends on the type of preparation method used.

-This is a 10-minute streamline writing, more about them here.
+This is a 10-minute streamline writing, more about that here.

 I have always taken time to be with myself.
-I find getting away to be therapeutic, kind of my own walkabouts if you will.
-Where I just go, get in my car when the weather is right and the kids are cared for.
-I often don’t have a destination but will drive with the adventure of moving to wherever it feels right to go.
-Keeps me in the moment when I return to a more predictable way of living, where days are scheduled in days ahead and every morning feels the same.
+I find getting away to be therapeutic, kind of a walkabout if you will.
+Where I get in my car when weather is right and kids are cared for.
+I don’t have a destination and drive with adventure of moving to where feels right to go.
+Keeps me in the moment when I return to “home life”, a more predictable way of living with days that are scheduled and mornings that feel the same.